edX Online

 Guide to choosing a bachelor's degree in hospitality management

-There are many hospitality management programs.
+There are many bachelor's in hospitality management programs.
 Some may focus on hotels, while others may focus on restaurants or resorts.
 Read ahead to learn about some of the most important considerations for programs in the field.

 Accreditation